 He also reached out to many of his connections to see if they’d vouch for him to Klue.
 Their notes to the hiring manager played an integral role in helping him get the position.

-Tech sales is all about understanding a customer’s problem and perspective, clarifying it for them and then explaining how you can help solve that issue and the value behind your product.
-Even if a rep isn’t familiar with gap selling, if they can showcase the ability to communicate and listen, they have a shot at the job, Jordan said.
+Tech sales is all about understanding a customer’s problem and perspective, clarifying it for them and explaining how you can help solve that issue and the value behind your product.
+Even if a rep isn’t familiar with gap selling, they still have a shot at the job if they can showcase the ability to communicate and listen, Jordan said.

 The best way to show those skills during an interview is to research the company like a prospect.
 Brush up on the company’s mission, its product and the team, Jordan said.
 Find out the hiring manager’s name ahead of time, study the role and read the company’s most recent news.

-Gebrewold started with expanding his relationships within Klue.
-He first connected with a former HR manager on LinkedIn, who then introduced him to the top account executive on the staff.
+Gebrewold started by expanding his relationships within Klue.
+He connected with a former HR manager on LinkedIn, who introduced him to the top account executive on the staff.
 He then sent her a note asking if she’d be willing to connect.
 She helped shed light on what it was like working at Klue and introduced him to the sales director and HR director.